 Configure Receive Message

-Configure to receive SMS, auto-reply, forward, trigger URL with a VMN and keyword.
+Configure to receive SMS, auto-reply, forward, and trigger URL with a VMN and keyword.

 Configure to receive messages

-You need to configure a VMN(Recipient Number) to receive SMS from the end-customers/prospects.
+You need to configure a dedicated long code or short code to receive incoming SMS from end-users.

-To configure the to receive SMS, perform the following steps:
+To configure a number for the Receive Message feature, perform the following steps:

 1. Sign in to your Kaleyra.io account.